apache/trafficcontrol/docs/source/tools/atstccfg.rst

 	If given, SSL certificate errors will be ignored when communicating with Traffic Ops.

-	.. caution:: For (hopefully) obvious reasons, the use of this option in production environments is discouraged.
+	.. caution:: The use of this option in production environments is discouraged.

 .. option:: -t TIMEOUT, --traffic-ops-timeout-milliseconds TIMEOUT